 When a diagnosis is made and treatment/care planning begins, people living with dementia can experience stigmatization from others.
 For example, others may view the person with dementia as being incompetent.
 Others may no longer speak directly to the person living with dementia or involve them in conversations and decision making.
 Instead, people living with dementia may be treated as if they are no longer in the room or as if it’s futile to include them as they won’t understand or have any valuable input (Alzheimer's Society of Canada, 2018).

-People living with dementia often do not realize they have functional or cognitive declines or that increasing limitations over time is a part of the disease process.
+People living with dementia often do not realize they have functional or cognitive declines, or that increasing limitations over time is a part of the disease process.
 The medical term for this lack of insight is anosognosia and it is a common feature of dementia (Turró-Garriga, Garre-Olmo, Calvó-Perxas, Reñé-Ramírez, Gascon-Bayarri, & Conde-Sala, 2016).
 Anosognosia is identifiable when the individual with dementia:

 Anosognosia is not the same as denial and it is not something the individual living with dementia can stop.

-In order to properly diagnose and plan care for people living with dementia (who experience limited or fluctuating insight), we rely on other people in their lives to provide collateral information on functional, behavioral, mood, and cognitive changes.
+In order to properly diagnose and plan care for people living with dementia (who experience limited or fluctuating insight), we rely on other people in their lives to provide collateral information on functional, behavioural, mood, and cognitive changes.